Ggaba

 Ggaba is a neighborhood within the city of Kampala in the Central Region of Uganda.

 Location

 Ggaba is located on the northern shores of Lake Victoria, at the southern tip of the city of Kampala.
-Fgaba is generally a low topography area, It is bordered by Murchison Bay in Lake Victoria to the south and east, the village of Kawuku to the northeast, Bbunga to the north, Buziga to the northwest and Munyonyo to the southwest.
+Ggaba is generally a low topography area, It is bordered by Murchison Bay in Lake Victoria to the south and east, the village of Kawuku to the northeast, Bbunga to the north, Buziga to the northwest and Munyonyo to the southwest.
 It lies in Makindye Division, one of the five administrative burroughs of the city.

 The road distance between Ggaba and Kampala's central business district is approximately 11 km.
 The coordinates of Ggaba are:0°15'23.0"N, 32°38'10.0"E (Latitude:0.256390; Longitude:32.636113).

 Overview

 Ggaba can be divided into the following major areas:

 Lake shore

 This is the southeastern part of Ggaba and includes: (1) A small beach (2) A landing dock for fishing boats (3) A fish market (4) A shopping center (5) A commercial resort with a private beach (6) Several bars and night spots.